 2 min read

 Is Email Dead?
-Why You Should Consider Expanding into Other Areas of Marketing
+Why You Should Consider Other Areas of Marketing

 Many people believe that email is a dying breed and will be irrelevant and unnecessary in the future.
 More and more people are texting, tweeting and using Facebook and other means of communication to send and receive messages.
 That means more and more companies are turning to new channels of marketing to get their message out to customers and potential customers.